 Thanks for explaining the stages of the Occitan Carnival from southern France and for sharing your photos Monique!
 It’s very interesting!

 This article was posted on Friday, April 2nd, 2010 at 11:45 pm and is filed under Adiu paure Carnaval - Farewell Poor Carnival, Carnival, Carnival Songs, Countries & Cultures, France, Holiday Songs, Holidays Around the World, Languages, Mama Lisa, MP3's, Occitan, Occitan, Occitan Children's Songs, Occitan Songs from the Troubadours, Recordings of Songs, Seasonal, Songs about Spring, Songs about the Seasons, Spring, Winter, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.